 Summary

 New improved itinerary.
-The detailed itinerary below will be updated shortly.
+The itinerary has been updated on Jan 30, 2026.

-Day 1: Airport Madrid via Toledo for some culture and Cuidad Real for Great Bustards to Ubeda where we stay overnight.
+Day 1: Airport Madrid via Toledo for some culture and Ciudad Real for Great Bustards to Ubeda, where we stay overnight.

 Day 2: Cazorla, Segura y Las Villas.
 Spain’s Largest National Park.
 Stay in Ubeda.